Skip to Main Content

 Academic dishonesty is prohibited in The City University of New York.
 Penalties for academic dishonesty include academic sanctions, such as failing or otherwise reduced grades, and/or disciplinary sanctions, including suspension or expulsion.

-• Unauthorized collaboration on a take home assignment or examination.
+• Unauthorized collaboration on assignments or examinations.

 • Presenting another person’s ideas or theories in your own words without acknowledging the source.